 You probably need to get certified to teach English

 If you don’t have a teaching or education degree, you will most likely need to get TEFL certified, which stands for “Teaching English as a foreign language.”
 It’s recognized around the world and can open the door to thousands of English-speaking jobs worldwide.

 Do you speak English?
 Teach it!
 Online or Abroad.

 Get TEFL certified & qualify for 1000’s of jobs.
 TEFL courses are English Government-regulated, Internationally recognized, and employer approved.
 Lower priced than most.

 2) Do you play a musical instrument? – Teach Music Online

-If you know an instrument well enough to teach it than you can join the ranks of other musicians who are teaching music online.
+If you know an instrument well enough to teach it, then you can join the ranks of other musicians who are teaching music online.
 Learning and teaching music online has really taken off in the past few years and is still in its early years.
 My friend’s daughter learned to play the fiddle through online lessons.
-I am learning guitar through Marty Scwartz Guitar lessons.
+I am learning guitar through Marty Schwartz Guitar lessons.

 Another option is to join or apply to an online music school.
 For instance, Guitar Tricks is somewhere you could apply to teach music online.

 Creating a sustainable career teaching music remotely is going to take time.
 It’s something that you will need to start building now so you can reap the rewards later.